aljawaid/TemplateManager/README.md

 **NEW Global Templates**
 - Show generic templates common to your personal or organisational workflow (to your end users)
+- Inside tasks, global templates are shown under a new **Templates & Actions** accordion section
 - These templates are visible to all user roles and are not restricted by project
 - **Topics** - Label common templates into topics to help group them together
 - **Notes** - Add a short note to describe each template